Stradivarius winds flower unheard

 “We will invite them to the table.”

-When given their battlefield promotions, Ruth and Beth realized immediately that their aptitude testing had set them apart from others assigned to Advanced Communications in the Signal Corps, S2, and Operations, S3.
-Both were, nonetheless, initially surprised and slightly dismayed when informed by Captain Harris of their selection for transfer to Okinawa as part of her staff until Letters of Commendation evoked within them a deep imbue of patriotism and service.
+When given their battlefield promotions, Ruth Ann and Beth realized immediately that their aptitude testing had set them apart from others assigned to Advanced Communications in the Signal Corps, S2, and Operations, S3.
+Both were, nonetheless, surprised and dismayed when informed by Captain Harris of their selection for transfer to Okinawa as part of her staff until Letters of Commendation were given to them to evoke within them the deep imbue of patriotism and national service.
 Luminous, they chased regrets away with conversant awe for the fame of the women they imagined juxtaposed in waiting for their return to quarters.

 Maria promptly detected lingering tension in their smile curled cheeks.
 She casually mentioned “We are going downstairs for coffee.
 Please follow us outside.
 I have so many questions.”